What Is a Wedding Website?

 - Choose a site or platform.
 Might we suggest the Zola wedding website tool?

-- Pick a design (or create your own).
+- Pick a design or template or theme (or create your own).

 - Select a domain (like www.zola.com/wedding/meghanandharry or www.marklewed.com)